Rldumdum/rldumdum/README.md

 # Hi, I'm RL

 A software developer from the Philippines.
-I regulary write articles on Typescript.
+I regularly write articles on Typescript.

 ## About Me